jcosborn/qex/src/experimental/graph/DESIGN.md

 Its contract is:

+- public selectors are scalar or int graph values
+- branches must have compatible result shape, and public same-type calls keep that concrete branch type
 - evaluation is lazy and follows only the selector plus the chosen branch
 - dependency traversal sees the selector and both branches
 - gradient-signature traversal only recurses through the selector, while raw